 - TENS unit

 If conservative treatment does not produce results than a referral for injections or NSAIDs is recommended

-If you are experiencing sacroiliac joint dysfunction and wish to discuss your treatments options, please schedule your appointment today.
+If you are experiencing sacroiliac joint dysfunction and live in or near Stuart, Florida, please call 855-509-5400 to schedule your appointment with Advanced Wellness Solutions.